 Different flours have different water absorption properties.
 So, depending on the type of flour and the brand of Greek or natural yoghurt, you may need to adjust the ratio of wet to dry ingredients to get the perfect dough.

 Yes!
-I specifically developed this easy recipe with self-raising flour in mind.
+I specifically developed this easy no-yeast flatbread recipe with self-raising flour in mind.

 It is not fussy.
 A little too much or too little of the raising agent won’t be your downfall here.
 If you use self-raising flour, just leave out the baking powder.